-346-2.5.3.2 Flowing Concrete Admixtures for Precast/Prestressed

-Concrete: Use a Type I, II, F or G admixture for producing flowing concrete.
+346-2.5.3.2 Flowing Concrete Admixtures for Precast/Prestressed Concrete: Use a Type I, II, F or G admixture for producing flowing concrete.
 If Type F or G admixture is used, verify the distribution of aggregates in accordance with ASTM C 1610 except allow for minimal vibration for consolidating the concrete.
 The maximum allowable difference between the static segregation is less than or equal to 15 percent.
 Add the flowing concrete admixtures at the concrete production facility.

-346-2.5.4 Corrosion Inhibitor Admixture: Use only with concrete containing Type II cement, or Type II (MH) cement, and a water-reducing retardant admixture, Type D, or High Range Water-Reducer retarder admixture, Type G, to normalize the setting time of concrete.
+346-2.5.4 Corrosion Inhibitor Admixture: Use only with concrete containing Type II cement, Class F fly ash or slag, and a water-reducing retardant admixture, Type D, or High Range Water-Reducer retarder admixture, Type G, to normalize the setting time of concrete.
 Ensure that all admixtures are compatible with the corrosion inhibitor admixture.

-346-2.5.5 Accelerating Admixture for Precast Concrete: The use of nonchloride admixtures Type C or Type E is allowed in the manufacturing of precast concrete products that are used in slightly aggressive environments.
+346-2.5.5 Accelerating Admixture for Precast Concrete: The use of nonchloride admixtures Type C and Type E is allowed in the manufacturing of precast concrete products that are used in Slightly Aggressive Environments.